ocaml/ocaml.org/data/tutorials/language/0it_00_values_functions.md

 ### Inner Shadowing

-[*Shadowing*](https://en.wikipedia.org/wiki/Variable_shadowing) is a subtle concept.
 As you learned in the [Tour of OCaml](/docs/tour-of-ocaml), bindings are immutable.
 Once you create a name, define it, and bind it to a value, it does not change.
-That said, a name can be defined again to create a new binding.
-This is known as shadowing.
-The second definition *shadows* the first.
+That said, a name can be defined again to create a new binding:

 ```ocaml
 # let i = 21;;